Theoretical and Empirical Advances in Forest Pruning: The forest pruning problem

 \subsection{Sequential forward selection (SFS)}

-This heuristic, first introduced in \cite{Margineantu1997}, is an analog of the well-known forward stepwise variable selection method used in regression, and therefore it shares the same advantages (fast and relatively successful) as well as disadvantages (may miss the global optimum due to its greedy selection order).
+This heuristic, first introduced in \citet{Margineantu1997}, is an analog of the well-known forward stepwise variable selection method used in regression, and therefore it shares the same advantages (fast and relatively successful) as well as disadvantages (may miss the global optimum due to its greedy selection order).

 In this case, one begins with an empty set of selected trees and sequentially adds one more tree from the pool of trees in the full forest based on which new tree can improve most the validation mean squared prediction error (MSPE) considering the trees already selected in the same fashion.

-As there are $B$ trees in the original full regression forest, thus requiring a total of $\cO(B^2)$ performance checks, in turn each requiring $\cO(B)$ operations (MSPE computation), the computational complexity of this algorithm is $\cO (nB^3)$, where $n$ is the number of observations in the validation set.
+As there are $B$ trees in the original full regression forest, thus requiring a total of $\cO(B^2)$ performance checks, in turn each requiring $\cO(nB)$ operations (MSPE computation), the computational complexity of this algorithm is $\cO (nB^3)$, where $n$ is the number of observations in the validation set.